 - Jain Temple

 - Wayanad Heritage Museum (Ambalavayal)

 - Banasura Sagar Dam

 1. Trek to Chembra peak

-En-route to the peak, a heart shaped lake that never dries will spellbind you.
-Locally named Hridaya Saras, it is also one of the most sought after destinations in Wayanad.
-You will reach the Chembra Peak after 2 km hike from the lake.
-From the peak you can enjoy panoramic views of the environs.
+En-route to the peak, a heart-shaped lake that never dries will spellbind you.
+Locally named Hridaya Saras, it is also one of the most sought-after destinations in Wayanad.
+You will reach Chembra Peak after a 2 km hike from the lake.
+From the peak, you can enjoy panoramic views of the environs.

 2. Visit Edakkal Cave

-The Edakkal Caves in Wayanad is one of the oldest sources of prehistoric inscriptions belonging to Neolithic and Mesolithic age.
-It is located around 1,200m after a trek up the Ambukuthi Hill.
-Edakkal is not a cave in true sense, but a boulder miraculously wedged between two massive stones giving an appearance of cave.
+The Edakkal Caves in Wayanad is one of the oldest sources of prehistoric inscriptions belonging to the Neolithic and Mesolithic ages.
+It is located around 1,200m after a trek up Ambukuthi Hill.
+Edakkal is not a cave in the true sense, but a boulder miraculously wedged between two massive stones giving an appearance of a cave.
 About 22 feet in width and 96 feet in length, every surface is covered in carvings of Human shaped figures, symbols, animals and ancient inscriptions including a Tamil Brahmi script.
 It also has a link to the Indus Valley Civilization.

-Witness one of the oldest relic of human civilization.
+Witness one of the oldest relics of human civilization.

 3. Spend a day at Pookode Lake